 - 1 onion, chopped

-- 6 ounces Sliced Pepperoni (Hormel is gluten free)
+- 6 ounces sliced pepperoni (Hormel is gluten free)

-- 28 ounce jar pasta sauce
+- 1 jar pasta sauce

 - 16 ounces mozzarella cheese, shredded